asdf2jkl/Mineworld/README.md

 #2 AXE is getting world wrap options

-#3 AXE needs to be able to scroll left

-#4 AXE needs a save/load feature
+#3 AXE needs a save/load feature

-#5 Possible port to html/js or c/c++
+#4 Possible port to html/js or c/c++

 Credit to: